Get,

 • Preference and Region: Preferences for muskmelons depend on individual taste.
 Regional names for muskmelons may differ, adding to the variety.

-Cantaloupe is considered to be safe for consumption.
-It may rarely cause any allergy or side effects.
+Cantaloupe is generally considered to be safe for consumption.
+Rarely only does it cause any allergy or side effects.
 However, you must avoid overconsumption of cantaloupe as it contains potassium and eating too much of it can harm your kidneys.
-Having too much potassium in your blood may also increase the risk of a heart attack.
+Having too much potassium in your blood may also increase the risk of a heart attack18.
 Similarly, eating excess cantaloupe may not be good for your intestines and may cause diarrhoea, stomach cramps and other digestive problems.
 You must inform the doctor about any specific health problem before consuming cantaloupe.
+And also remember to not overdo the consumption for its benefits.

-If you suffer from cancer or any inflammatory condition or if you have undergone bowel surgery, you should monitor your fibre intake closely.
+If you suffer from an inflammatory condition of the gut or if you have undergone bowel surgery, you should monitor your fibre intake closely.

 People with type 2 diabetes should also have this fruit with caution and consult the doctor to know the right serving size of cantaloupe for them.

-Yes, eating cantaloupe every day will optimise its health benefits of it.
+Yes, eating cantaloupe every day will optimise its health benefits.
 However, it is advised to consult the doctor and discuss the benefits and risks of having cantaloupe every day.
 The health condition may vary from person to person, so you must know how much cantaloupe you should eat daily.

 Are the seeds of a cantaloupe edible?